Public Bid Facility Project Site Planning & Construction

-There is a close relationship between the design and construction process in the site planning for a facility.
+There is a close relationship between the design and construction process in the site planning for a public facility.
 Design is the process of creating the description of the new facility and is represented in detailed plans and specifications.
 Construction makes the design a reality through the process of identifying required activities and resources, implementing the design created by the architect or engineer.